CSVdB/PACT-code/README.md

 ## November

-Nick:
-- Fix showing friends on profile page: Show max 3 friends, and a button to see all, that goes to a separate page.
-- Make sure CoachWorkout confirmations (i.e. "did you actually go") show up, and show up for the coach instead of the user
-  * They seem to show up too late.
-Might be a timezone issue?

 Paul:
 - List all atoms & molecules from the website
 - Set up storeboard: Pencil and paper, can be very ugly but should have all the web pages and how they connect
-- Implement the atoms & molecules in HTML & CSS
+- Implement the atoms & the first molecule in HTML & CSS

 Sander:
 - Design all atoms & molecules from the website